Electric vehicles and congestion charges

 London’s LEZ and ULEZ charges

-Then, there's the fee for London’s Low Emission Zone (LEZ), which mainly targets larger vehicles like buses and lorries.
+The fee for London’s Low Emission Zone (LEZ), which mainly targets larger vehicles like buses and lorries.
 This is in effect 24/7 and focuses on emissions.
-Depending on your vehicle, you’ll need to .
+Depending on your vehicle, you’ll need to meet either Euro 6 or Euro 3 emissions standards to avoid paying in the LEZ Footnote [1].

-And last, there's the fee for the Ultra Low Emission Zone (ULEZ).
+There's the fee for the Ultra Low Emission Zone (ULEZ).
 This is like the LEZ fee but with stricter rules.
-To avoid paying here, petrol cars need to meet .
-Vehicles with emissions above these levels may be charged a daily ULEZ fee and possibly also a LEZ fee and the Congestion Charge.
+Petrol cars need to meet Euro 4 standards and diesel cars have to hit Euro 6 standards.
+Vehicles with emissions above permitted levels may be charged a daily ULEZ fee.

 Clean Air Zones charges

-In general, the fees are only charged to certain kinds of vehicles.
-Let’s take a look at how they work in two very different cities – Birmingham and Bath.
+You might need to pay to drive in a clean air zone if your vehicle does not meet emissions standards.
+Let’s take a look at how they work in two different cities – Birmingham and Bath.

 Birmingham

 The rules here are pretty simple.
-If a vehicle doesn’t meet the emissions standards, the fee to drive in the Clean Air Zone is £8 per day for cars, taxis and vans, and £50 per day for coaches, buses and HGVs.
+If a vehicle doesn’t meet the emissions standards, there is a daily fee to drive in the Clean Air Zone for cars, taxis, vans, coaches, buses, and HGVs.
+Birmingham's Clean Air Zone (CAZ) was launched on June 1, 2021.
+The charges are £8 per day for cars, taxis, and vans, and £50 per day for coaches, buses, and HGVs.

 Bath